dptech-corp/dpgen2/docs/operator.md

         })
 ```

-The `dflow` requires static type define, i.e. the signitures of an OP, for the input and output variables.
-The input and output signitures of the `OP` are given by `classmethods` `get_input_sign` and `get_output_sign`.
+The `dflow` requires static type define, i.e. the signatures of an OP, for the input and output variables.
+The input and output signatures of the `OP` are given by `classmethods` `get_input_sign` and `get_output_sign`.

-The operator is executed by method `OP.executed`.
+The operator is executed by the method `OP.executed`.
 The inputs and outputs variables are recorded in `dict`s.
-The keys in the input/output `dict`, and the types of the input/output variables will be checked against their signitures by decorator `OP.exec_sign_check`.
-If any key or type does not match, exception will be raised.
+The keys in the input/output `dict`, and the types of the input/output variables will be checked against their signatures by decorator `OP.exec_sign_check`.
+If any key or type does not match, an exception will be raised.

 The python `OP`s will be wrapped to `dflow` operators (named `Step`) to construct the workflow.
 An example of wrapping is
 ```python